Troy Jackson: First Maine Senate period (2008–14)

-In 2008, Jackson ran for and won Maine State Senate District 35, defeating Republican Daniel DeVeau 11,188–6,593.
-He would be re-elected in 2010 by defeating DeVeau 7,525–5,620 in a rematch, holding the seat amidst a Republican wave that saw the GOP claim its first government trifecta in Maine since 1963.
-He would be re-elected again in 2012 by a narrow 8,521–8,016 margin over Republican Peter Edgecomb.
-Democrats regained control of the Maine Senate in that election, and in December 2012, Jackson was elected Assistant Majority Leader of the State Senate after the Democrats.
+Democrats regained control of the Maine Senate in the 2012 elections, and in December of that year, Jackson was elected Assistant Majority Leader of the State Senate.
 On July 10, 2013, Jackson was elected Majority Leader of the Maine Senate after the departure of fellow Democrat Seth Goodall, who resigned to accept a presidential appointment overseeing the New England region of the Small Business Administration.